marlonbarrios/marlonbarrios.github.io/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/marlonbarrios)
 [![GitHub](https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white)](https://medium.com/@marlon_21867)

 I am a Venezuelan-American interdisciplinary artist, creative technologist, and researcher with a background in dance, software engineering, and cognitive science.
 My work focuses on generative AI, machine learning, creative coding, and interactive performance.
 Since August 2024, I’ve been the **Maker-in-Residence** at the **Center for Arts, Migration, and Entrepreneurship (CAME)** at the University of Florida, where I focus on AI, art, and diasporas.
+At University of Florida I teach [Algorithmic Creativity and AI, Art and Society courses for the AI and Art Certificate Program.](https://catalog.ufl.edu/UGRD/colleges-schools/UGART/ART_UCT10/)

-I’m also currently an **artist-in-residence** with the **Rewilding Cultures program at Radiona** in Zagreb, Croatia, and at **Lake Studios Berlin**, Germany, where I’m a founding member.
+I’m a researcher in residency at **Lake Studios Berlin**, Germany, where I’m a founding member.
+I am one of the recipient of the [Beyond Gravity/Decolonizing the Digital Residency 2025 at Theater Im Depot (Dortmund, Germany)](https://theaterimdepot.de/en)

 My work investigates **computational creativity** and **synthetic cognition**, designing hybrid complex systems where language and self-organizing processes generate aesthetic experiences.
 My artistic practice includes machine learning for embodied digital interaction, generative AI, movement and voice, creative coding and app development, generative writing, bottom-up robotics, dance improvisation, and Vipassana meditation.
 I deploy my work as dynamic browser-based art, open-source code, improvisational scores, sound environments, AI chatbots, and video.
 I organize these into installations, workshops, participatory performances, and lectures, all published and distributed under open-source licenses.